danailvidev/network-plus-plus/SECURITY.md

 Network++ is designed around local-first defaults:

 - Captured request data stays in the browser.
-- Response body capture is opt-in.
+- Request and response data is used locally for inspection, search, comparison, and export workflows.
 - Settings and saved filters are stored in `chrome.storage.local`.
 - Exports are redacted by default.